 What is this site?

-This project began as a Blogspot site called "HD Cinema" back in 2007 when the industry was rapidly transitioning from film acquisition to digital.
+This project began as a Blogspot site called "HD Cinema" back in 2006 when the industry was rapidly transitioning from film acquisition to digital.
 In those days the focus was on tape-based HD and the transitional technology between traditional ENG videography and digital cinema.
-After the paradigm shifted, the blog existed for several years as "negativespaces.com," then more focused on DIT-centric topics such as on-set monitoring, color science, and digital dailies.
+After the paradigm shifted, the blog existed for several years as "negativespaces.com," and was then more focused on DIT-centric topics such as on-set monitoring, color science, and digital dailies.

 Thank you very much for reading and please touch base if you feel inclined.